 Don’t Underestimate the Strength of a Woman

-My motto is to “fly under the radar.”
+My motto has always been to “fly under the radar.”
 As a woman (and let’s face it, as a blonde), people often underestimate me.
-People have never given me credit, but I’ve learned to see it as a strength.
+People tend not to give me credit, but I learned long ago to see it as a strength.

 When you fly under the radar, people never see you coming.
 They don’t expect as much of you, but when you’re able to surpass their expectations, they’re surprised and equally impressed.
 In many ways, this is a universal strength of all women.
-We’re used to being underestimated.
+As sad as it is to say, we’re used to being underestimated.

 Women have incredible intuition.
 Mine’s never steered me wrong.
 I find most of us have been told not to trust our gut for so long that we’ve started tuning out those feelings.
 Instead, we should listen to ourselves!
-We often know what’s best.
+Intuitively, (when we dig deep) we know what’s best for us.

 Because women are resourceful and because they fly under the radar with how much they really know, they tend to come off as reserved.
-Women don’t verbalize their concerns.
-A man in the same situation will sit there and explain how smart they are and how they know everything.
+Sometimes, women don’t verbalize their concerns.
+A man in the same situation will explain just how smart they are, and how they know everything about the financial world and all its workings.
 But, of course, women still want to grow their money!

 It’s not to say women should always work with a female financial planner, but it helps.
 I’ve seen many male financial planners talk down to women (not always, but more often then I’d like).
 When this occurs, it’s just wrong.
 Worse yet, this approach shuts down female clients.

 If I don’t know the right answer in a situation, there’s a little voice in my head that says, “I don’t know what I need to do, but I’m going to figure it out.”
 I think this is true of most women.
 We go into an unknown situation, and we make it work.
 We aren’t always willing to pay for help if we suspect we could figure it out on our own.
 We’re natural DIY-ers because we’ve learned to be.